 Lastly, NWAC serves as a clearing house for information related to avalanche safety.
 The education pages on our website are full of valuable resources, and we maintain an up-to-date calendar of all avalanche education opportunities offered by various companies and organizations in the region, including a list of all of the Level 1-3 avalanche classes offered by the private sector.

-The Northwest Avalanche Center is cooperatively funded by a variety of federal, state and private entities.
-The Northwest Avalanche Center is funded by six primary cooperators; US Forest Service, Washington State Department of Transportation, Washington State Parks and Recreation Commission (including Snowmobile and Snowpark Programs), National Park Service, Pacific Northwest Ski Areas Association, and the NW Winter Sports Foundation.
+The USFS Northwest Avalanche Center is funded by seven primary Partners; the US Forest Service, the Non-Profit Northwest Avalanche Center, Washington State Parks and Recreation Commission (including Snowmobile and Snowpark Programs), Washington State Department of Transportation, National Park Service, Pacific Northwest Ski Areas Association, and the NW Winter Sports Foundation.

 The non-profit Northwest Avalanche Center is funded entirely by private donations, a significant portion of which directly support the NWAC Forecasting Program.